SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 MODIFY ENTITIES OF root_ent
   ENTITY root
   EXECUTE some_action
   FROM action_tab
-    RESULT DATA(action_result) "Assumption: The action is defined with a "result parameter.
+  RESULT DATA(action_result) "Assumption: The action is defined with a result parameter.
     ...
 ```